bobbydilley/rideboard-emulator/README.md

 sudo ./rideboard /dev/ttyUSB1
 ```

+## Running on Lindbergh

+The source and executable for a version of this software that runs on the Lindbergh has also been included.

 ## Protocol Information

 The board communicates with the Sega Lindbergh motherboard through one of the serial ports on the front of the device.